-- Illusory motion: the set is stationary yet things seem to move - A uniform rotating sphere: nothing seems to move, yet it is rotating - Changing directions or intensities of lighting can make things seem to move - for example, if the specular highlight on a rotating sphere moves. - And infinitely more break downs of optical flow.
+- Illusory motion: the set is stationary yet things seem to move - A uniform rotating sphere: nothing seems to move, yet it is rotating - Changing directions or intensities of lighting can make things seem to move - for example, if the specular highlight on a rotating sphere moves. - Muscle movement can make some spots on a cheetah move opposite direction of motion. - And infinitely more break downs of optical flow.

 OF Assumptions: Brightness Constancy